 Rosters Help Define Boundaries

-To prevent a teacher for inadvertently viewing grades that they have no need of seeing, a teacher's rosters become the logical boundary for determining which student grades are available to them.
+To prevent a teacher from inadvertently viewing grades that they have no need of seeing, a teacher's rosters become the logical boundary for determining which student grades are available to them.

 Students who are listed in a teacher's rosters are managed by the teacher for one reason or another, so these student grades will be available to a teacher who has been granted the "View Grades" permission.